belzecue/Terrain3D_wiki/Terrain3DStorage.md

 Defines the height value of the terrain at a given pixel.
 This is sent to the vertex shader on the GPU which modifies the mesh in real-time.

 Editing is always done in 32-bit.
-We do provide an option to save as 16-bit, which converts to 32-bit on load and back to 16-bit on write.
+We do provide an option to save as 16-bit, which converts to 32-bit on load and back to 16-bit on save.

 ### Control Maps
 * `TypedArray<Image> control_maps;`
 * Godot type: `Array[Image]`
-* Image Format: `FORMAT_RGB8`, 24-bits per pixel as four 8-bit components
+* Image Format: `FORMAT_RGB8`, 24-bits per pixel as three 8-bit components

 Defines which texture index is used at a given pixel.